Create effective PowerPoint presentations the audience will understand

 1. I don't teach presentation skills like how to stand, gesture, or breathe.
 I don't teach "every feature" basic PowerPoint courses.
 I teach business professionals how to create a PowerPoint presentation that has a clear message, focused content, and effective visuals.

 2. Your staff are learning from a true expert.
-I am one of thirteen people in North America to be currently recognized by Microsoft with the PowerPoint Most Valuable Professional Award for my contributions to the PowerPoint presentation community.
-I have written seven books and four Kindle e-books on this subject.
+I am one of fifteen people in North America to be currently recognized by Microsoft with the PowerPoint Most Valuable Professional Award for my contributions to the PowerPoint presentation community.
+I have written eight books and four Kindle e-books on this subject.
 I have a degree in Chemical Engineering, and an MBA, so I can understand the details of your presentations and the communication challenges of business professionals.

 3. Every workshop is customized to the type of content your team presents.
 This is not a standard course that is the same regardless of your individual needs.